ibm-cloud-docs/account/iam-wildcard.md

 ```
 {: codeblock}

 ### Using an asterisk (`*`) and question mark (`?`) as a literal character
 {: #literal}

-You can express an asterisk (`*`) and question mark (`?`) as a literal character, ensuring they aren't interpreted as a wildcard by enclosing each within two sets of curly brackets `{{}}`.
+You can express an asterisk (`*`) and question mark (`?`) as a literal character, ensuring that they aren't interpreted as a wildcard by enclosing each within two sets of curly brackets `{{}}`.

-The following example shows how you can create a policy that gives a user access to edit an {{site.data.keyword.messagehub}} topic that contains the literal characters `*` and `?` .
+The following example shows how you can create a policy that gives a user access to edit an Event Streams topic that contains the literal characters `*` and `?`.
 The topic must end with the pattern `.?.log`, implying any single character between the periods `.` followed by the `log` string.

 ```json
 {